 SpearIt is a professor at Thurgood Marshall School of Law, Texas Southern University.
 He has written extensively in the areas of criminal justice and critical race theory.
 SpearIt attained his J.D. from the University of California Berkeley and also has a Ph.D. in Religious Studies from University of California Santa Barbara.
 His scholarship focuses on issues in sentencing, corrections, and prisons, often viewed through the lenses of religion, race, and gender.
 SpearIt has training in seven languages, including Hindi, Panjabi, and Sanskrit.
 He previously taught inmates as part of the Patten University’s Prison University Project and is an active researcher for the Institute for Social Policy & Understanding.

-Professor Jean Stefancic earned her B.A., cum laude, from Maryville College, and her M.A. from the University of San Francisco.
+Jean Stefancic is Professor and Clement Research Affiliate at the University of Alabama School of Law.
 Her writing, which focuses on law reform, social change, and legal scholarship, includes over forty articles and twelve books, some co-authored with Richard Delgado, with whom she has shared writing residencies at Bellagio, Bogliasco, and Centrum.
 She and Professor Delgado also co-edited The Derrick Bell Reader.

 Before coming to Alabama in 2013 from Seattle University School of Law, Professor Stefancic taught at the University of Pittsburgh, where she was Research Professor & Derrick Bell Scholar.
 During her ten years at the University of Colorado Law School, she was affiliated with the Latino/a Research & Policy Center and on the advisory committee of the Center of the American West.
 She co-teaches race, racism and the law with Professor Delgado.